sabomichal/avro-compiler-extension/README.md

 #### 0.1
 * first initial version

-If you like it, give it a star, if you don't, write an issue.
+If you like it, give it a star, if you don't, please write an issue.